asimsinan/LLM-Research/Readme.md

 30. [Large Language Models for Software Engineering: Survey and Open Problems](http://arxiv.org/abs/2310.03533v4), Angela Fan, Beliz Gokkaya, Mark Harman, Mitya Lyubarskiy, Shubho Sengupta, Shin Yoo, Jie M. Zhang, 05-10-2023

-   ### Categories

     ### Abstract
     This paper provides a survey of the emerging area of Large Language Models (LLMs) for Software Engineering (SE).
 It also sets out open research challenges for the application of LLMs to technical problems faced by software engineers.
 LLMs' emergent properties bring novelty and creativity with applications right